ComposioHQ/composio-fastapi/README.md

     }
 ```

-Now, on your client app you can make a request to this endpoint and your user will get a URL which they can use to authenticate.

-## Set Up FastAPI service

-We will use [`FastApi`](https://fastapi.tiangolo.com/) to build an HTTP service that authenticates your users and let's them interact with your agent.
-This guide will also provide you with the best practices for using composio client in production environments.

-### Setup dependencies
+From your client app, call this endpoint to obtain the **redirect URL** for user authentication.

+## Setup Composio SDK client

+In this section, we will set up a singleton **Composio SDK** client.

 FastAPI allows [dependency injection](https://fastapi.tiangolo.com/reference/dependencies/) to simplify the usage of SDK clients which are required to be singletons.
-We also recommend you to use `composio` SDK client as singleton.
+We also recommend you to use the composio SDK client as a singleton.

 ```python
 import os